des137/Foundations/README.md

 # Data Science Foundations
 This repository contains a set of jupyter notebooks covering the core concepts of **Statistics** and **Machine Learning**.
-I have decided to go through each chapter of the book titled 'Statistics and Machine Learning in Python' (by Edouard Duchesnay and Tommy Löfstedt).
-It is a wonderful book in teaching the reader all the fundamental concepts necessary to tackle interesting projects in data science and machine learning using python.
+These notes follow the book titled 'Statistics and Machine Learning in Python' (by Edouard Duchesnay and Tommy Löfstedt).
+It is a wonderful book which introduces fundamental concepts necessary to tackle interesting projects in data science and machine learning using python.

 ## List of topics:
   1. Introduction to Machine Learning